Federal Loans

 - Any accrued interest will be capitalized when your loan enters repayment.

 Federal Direct PLUS Loans, for graduate students and parents, are not based on financial need, but a credit check is required.
-Apply for the Plus Loan and then complete our Undergraduate PLUS Application.
+Apply for the PLUS Loan and then complete our Undergraduate PLUS Application (under Student Initiated Forms).

 - You must be enrolled at least half-time (6 credit hours) and meet all other compliance requirements for the loan funds to be credited to your student account.